datahub-project/datahub/docs/how/auth/sso/configure-oidc-react-okta.md

 If you're just testing locally, this can be `http://localhost:9002/callback/oidc`.

-f.
+g.
 Below, add a **Logout Redirect URI**.
 This should be formatted as

 ```
 https://your-datahub-domain.com